anniegallagher/activitygal/README.md

 ## stack

-xpressjs on babel-node, sequelize for database, pug templateing, with htmx for interactivity and server-side rendered fragments. minimal js only on admin ui
+Expressjs on babel-node, sequelize for database, pug templateing, with htmx for interactivity and server-side rendered fragments. minimal js only on admin ui

 partial implementation of activitypub with multiple actors managed by a single admin account